lmclatch/ASPA/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ASPA WUDR's documentation!
+Welcome to American Samoa Power Authority Water Use Data documentation!
 =====================================

 .. toctree::